-Yes, visitors with disabilities and their companions who are able to present a valid supporting document issued by French Regional Centres for Individuals with Disabilities may enter the Zoo free of charge.
+Yes, visitors with disabilities and their companions who are able to present a valid supporting document (on the day of the visit) issued by French Regional Centres for Individuals with Disabilities may enter the Zoo free of charge.

 Is the Zoo accessible to visitors with disabilities?

 Visitors with reduced mobility, deaf and hearing-impaired visitors, visitors with intellectual disabilities and blind and partially sighted visitors can access Paris Zoo independently.
 However, we would recommend that they are accompanied.

 For individuals with reduced mobility, Paris Zoo has 3 disabled parking spaces: two spaces located on Avenue Daumesnil and one space located on Route de Ceinture du Lac Daumesnil.

 If you would like more information, please take a look at the following sections: